crypto-com/thaler-docs/docs/modules/staking-state.md

 When `bonded < min_required_staking`, this transition happens.

-The reasons for dropping of bonded coins are:
+The reasons for dropping of bonded coins maybe:

 - Execute `UnbondTx` at `deliver_tx` event
 - Slashed for non-live or byzantine faults at `begin_block` event

-> **_NOTE:_** The transition happens immediatelly in `deliver_tx`, won't reverse automatically when bonded coins become
+> **_NOTE:_** The transition happens immediatelly in `deliver_tx` or `begin_block` events, won't reverse automatically
-> enough again even in the same block
+> when bonded coins become enough again even in the same block, so the activeness is always well-defined during the
+> whole process.

 #### Jailed for byzantine faults